Upgrading the Zoomdata Server

 - The user installing Zoomdata is able to use the 'sudo' command in the server

-To begin the upgrade process, you must receive and email containing installation instructions from Zoomdata Support.
-This email provides the installation script that you need to run in the server where the Zoomdata environment will reside.
+To begin the upgrade process, you must receive an email containing upgrade instructions from Zoomdata Support.
+This email provides the upgrade script that you need to run in the server where the Zoomdata environment will reside.

-When you receive the email, enter the installation command on your target server to start the automated installation process.
+When you receive the email, enter the upgrade command on your target server to start the automated upgrade process.
 The following Zoomdata components are downloaded on your target server:

 - The Zoomdata server